Klyra-project/Klyra/examples/rocket/authentication/README.md

 $ cargo klyra deploy
 ```

-Notice how this deploy fails since one of the test fails.
-See the `TODO` at the top of `src/claims.rs` on how to fix the test.
-Once the code is fixed, try to deploy again.
 Now make a note of the `Host` for the deploy to use in the examples below.
 Or just use `authentication-rocket-app.klyraapp.rs` as the host below.

 ### Seeing it in action